-- No food or drink, other than water, will be allowed in any classroom unless permission is given by the teacher. - Students who are found defacing, vandalizing, or destroying school property will be disciplined. - Students will be assigned to cleaning duty and held financially responsible for any damage.
+- No food or drink, other than water, will be allowed in any classroom unless permission is given by the teacher. - Students who are found defacing, vandalizing, or destroying school property will be disciplined and responsible for the cost of both materials and labor.